hdesai17/Digest_It/README.md

 # Submit a protein sequence and pick an enzyme to digest it!
 This repository provides code for _in-silico_ digesting protein sequences and includes hydrophobicity of resulting peptides.
-Score are generated using summed Kyte-Doolittle values.
+Scores are generated using summed Kyte-Doolittle values.

 Enzyme choices:
 - None